OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

         11. MDA - So add provision for that help.
         12. JT - Ok, how about a 2000 Euro contingency?
         13. MDA - Ok.
         14. RGr - Second, when we move the 390,000 Euros to Belgium, we need to check any tax aspect.
-In theory, the contributions come from memebers to the Association, so the Belgian tax system may take, say, 10%.
+In theory, the contributions come from members to the Association, so the Belgian tax system may take, say, 10%.
-        15. JT - It that happens then we'll hold an emergency Board meeting and amend the budget.
+        15. JT - If that happens then we'll hold an emergency Board meeting and amend the budget.
         16. RGr - So, I'll check with the tax expert.
         17. RGr - [Action-SC-2017-51 Money transfer tax](https://github.com/OpenWIS/openwis-documentation/issues/222)
     4. **Budget Recommendations to the Board**
         1. JT - We expect about 8,000 Euros expenditure and about 2,000 Euros contingency, so a budget of 10,000 Euros.
         2. JT - So, recommend to the Board?
 		    3. RES-OWIS-SC-2017-12:Resolution: vote: 7-0 - in favour - Recommended to Board - an annual budget provision of EUR 10,000.
 OWIS-RES